navyaprashanth/WesternIndiaPlywood_DataAnalysis/README.md

 🔥 Parameter-Specific Defect Analysis: A bar chart illustrates "Total Defects by Press Temperature," prominently featuring a red dotted line representing a "target for defect reduction."
 An accompanying text box clarifies that this chart helps understand why targets are missed and encourages parameter selection to refine goals.

 ⚙️ Interactive Quality Parameter Slicers: Allows users to filter and analyze defects based on various quality-related production parameters (e.g., Press Pressure, Cycle Time, Resin Content, Fiber Consistency, Moisture Content, Hardboard Density).
 This interactive exploration supports precise root cause analysis.
-(Here, insert a screenshot or video of this dashboard page.)
-(You can also include a short video demonstrating how interacting with the "Quality Parameter Slicers" changes the data in the "Total Defects by Press Temperature" chart.)
+(Here, insert a screenshot of this dashboard page.
+You can also include a short video demonstrating how interacting with the "Quality Parameter Slicers" changes the data in the "Total Defects by Press Temperature" chart.)

 2.3.
 Deep Dive: Energy Consumption & Efficiency
 Objective: To conduct an in-depth analysis of energy consumption patterns within hardboard manufacturing, identify key drivers of energy usage, and uncover opportunities for significant cost savings through process optimization.